COVENANTS & RESTRICTIONS

 - Satellite dishes, antennas, and solar panels must be approved by the Architectural Control Committee.

-- Exterior Lighting: Permanent roofline or soffit lighting is not permitted.
-All other permanent exterior lighting installations on the home (such as landscape or accent lighting) must receive written approval from the Architectural Control Committee prior to installation.
+- All other permanent exterior lighting installations (such as landscape or accent lighting) must receive written approval from the Architectural Control Committee prior to installation.
 Lighting must be visually appropriate for the neighborhood and may not cause disruption or affect the character, safety, or harmony of the community.
-Seasonal/holiday lighting is permitted on a temporary basis and must be removed within a reasonable period after the holiday.

 Dover Pond Access Policy